emard/filament-sensor/README.md

 Attractive force holds magnets together so they won't leave sensor easily.
 To remove inserted
-DxH=5x5 mm magnets, insert filament, approach external magnet DxH=10x5 mm from the side and drag it.
+DxH=5x5 mm magnets, insert filament, try to shake it out or approach external magnet DxH=10x5 mm from the side and drag it.

 # Mechanical switch